aletheon/eleutherios-flutter/README.md

 Subsequent versions:

 - Enable stakeholders to charge customers or make payments to one another
-- Enable PAAS so stakeholders can leverage existing data and business logic on their own servers.
+- Enable PAAS to allow for stakeholders to leverage their existing assets such as data and business logic on their own servers.
 Allowing for IoT, virtual services etc.
 - Enable ML to automate policy creation, service creation etc.